dp-lor/jve/README.md

 You choose: No

-Then release all files, close Linguist.
+Then click "File"->"Release All" and close Linguist.

 Run build.sh